ClintKan/microblog_EC2_deployment/README.md

    **c.
 OWASP FS SCAN Stage:**

-   This is the environment/stage where the app is checked and scanned against standard security protocols.
+   Using the National Vulnerability Database (NVD) API key, in this stage the app is checked and scanned against standard security protocols.
 To be specific, this stage is responsible for;

    - Ensuring security integration within the pipeline.

    - Catching any security risks that may arise from the bins and libraries.

    - Ensuring the web application meets the proper security standard protocols set.

+            ```
+                dependencyCheck additionalArguments: '--scan ./ --disableYarnAudit --disableNodeAudit --nvdApiKey <enter-your-NVDAPI-key>', odcInstallation: 'DP-Check'
+                dependencyCheckPublisher pattern: '**/dependency-check-report.xml'

+            ```

 Additionally, while in the Jenkins GUI via the web browser, OWASP Dependency-Check plugin, used a security feature to scan applications dependencies within the CI/CD pipeline by ensuring that a project is free from known vulnerabilities, was added.
 This is critical as it reduces chances of chances of security breaches and meeting compliance requirements.
 The plug-in can be either triggered as a stage in the pipeline or